mtvillwock/planet-hopper/README.md

 - ~~form revealing fields as it goes~~
 - ~~basic user auth~~
+- display possible flights for trip (feature in progress)
 - show travel suggestions after form is filled out